Delayed Cord Clamping: Benefits, Timing & What Parents Should Ask

 delayed cord clamping benefits

-During this placental transfusion, you may gain about 80 mL of blood by one minute, which can raise iron levels and support the infant’s early progression.
+During this placental transfusion, your baby may receive about 80 mL of blood by one minute.
+This extra blood can raise iron stores and support early growth.

 During placental transfusion, your baby may receive about 80 mL of blood by one minute, supporting iron levels and early growth.